What Is Freddie Mac? The Federal Home Loan Mortgage Corp. (FHLMC)

 Banks use the funds received from Freddie to make new loans to homebuyers.
 That boosts the housing market and allows more Americans to become homeowners.

 The FHLMC gives banks the ability to create 30-year mortgages.

-Without Freddie, the banks would have to keep the loans on their books for thirty years.
+Without Freddie, the banks would have to keep the loans on their books for 30 years.
 That would tie up too much money.
 It would also be too risky.
-Can you imagine how many people would default over thirty years?
+Can you imagine how many people would default over 30 years?

 Freddie resells the MBS to investors on the secondary market.
 That allows more investors to profit from the real estate sector.
 Freddie uses the proceeds to buy more bank mortgages.
 That starts the whole process all over again.

 The FHLMC buys mortgages from banks and other lenders.
 It combines similar types of mortgages into bundles.
 It then sells shares of the bundles to pension funds, mutual funds, and insurance companies.

 Freddie guarantees that the investors will receive an agreed-upon payment each month.
 The U.S. Treasury backs the guarantee.